emd/random_data/README.md

 that have been averaged over several realizations, effectively merging the functionality of `psd`/`csd` and `specgram`.
 This is largely accomplished via class definitions built around `matplotlib`'s `psd` and `csd` functions.
+Further, `random_data` provides a class to fit the cross-phase angles from an array of measurements to a linear model, allowing determination of mode numbers/wavenumbers as a function of frequency and time.
-Additionally, `random_data`'s spectral density classes have robust methods for visualizing the magnitude, coherence, and phase angle of spectral density estimates.
+Additionally, `random_data`'s classes have robust methods for visualizing the relevant spectral estimates (magnitude, coherence, phase angle, mode number, and quality of fit).

 Installation: